How to Irish Crochet

 8. TURN the motifs over so they are facing down and pin in place, pushing the pins all the way down so they’re not in the way.
 The reason for turning the motifs over is so it will look like the netting is coming from behind and pushing the motifs forward, thus improving the finished look.

 Pinning the motifs is quicker and easier than sewing them down, but you can sew them with a temporary basting stitch if you prefer.
 The idea is that you want the motifs to stay in place while you’re making the net.

-9. Start the netting in the lower corner of the largest open area (preferably at the very bottom of the border chain) because in the corner, you’ve already got 2 sides.
-Begin with a sl st. If you’re left-handed start on the left side of the border chain; if you’re right-handed start on the right side of the border chain.
-The sl st should be up 2 or 3 ch sps depending how tall you want the height of the square, ch 2, hdc (or dc depending on how tall you want the open spaces to be), do this hdc (or dc) on the lower side of the border chain, ch 2, sk 2, hdc (or dc).
+9. Relax for a moment and think of the number “7” or its mirror image.
+Start the netting in the lower corner of the largest open area (preferably at the very bottom of the border chain) because in the corner, you’ve already got 2 sides.
+Begin with a sl st on the horizontal “-” side of “7”.
+If you’re left-handed start on the left side; if you’re right-handed start on the right side.
+The sl st should be up 2 or 3 ch sps depending how tall you want the height of the square, ch 2 for width, hdc (or dc) on the lower side (vertical “|” horizontal bottom of “7”) of the border chain, ch 2, sk 2, hdc (or dc).
 Now you have 2 squares, keep going.

 Join to Border:

 When you get to the 2nd to the last space at the end of this first row, stop and think about the letter “F” (left-handed) [or the mirror image of a letter “F” if you’re right-handed]; instead of chaining 2 to the end, do a hdc (or dc) in the border chain that aligns with the top of this row.
 This keeps you in place, then chain up and repeat before changing directions for the next row.